douglasgreen/outlines/computing/databases/mysql.md

 ## MySQL Security Best Practices

-MySQL requires diligent security practices to protect sensitive data and ensure the database\'s integrity.
+MySQL requires diligent security practices to protect sensitive data and ensure the database's integrity.
 Here are some best practices in MySQL security, focusing on securing MySQL instances, encryption and SSL, and auditing and compliance:

 ### 1. Securing MySQL Instances